communitiesuk/funding-service/README.md

 ```

 Then commit the change, create a PR and get it merged.
 Developer environments will sync the changes automatically when their app starts up again.

+# IDE setup

+## PyCharm

+- If you need a license for PyCharm Pro, contact your line manager.

+### Ruff

+To enable ruff format on save and linting in PyCharm, you need to install the [Ruff plugin](https://plugins.jetbrains.com/plugin/20574-ruff).

+The ruff config file is committed to git at `.idea/ruff.xml` so should be picked up automatically once you install the plugin.

+### Unit Tests

+The configuration for running unit tests is also committed to git.
+You should just be able to right click a test file or directory, or use the little green triangle icons on a source file, to run and debug tests.